 Possibly, depending on tax residence, where the work is performed, where the client is located, whether foreign withholding applies, and whether a tax treaty applies.
 Keep contracts, invoices, platform statements, bank records, certificates of tax residence, and withholding documents.
 Use a Czech tax adviser for treaty and foreign-tax-credit questions.

-A Czech freelancer's invoice should usually include the freelancer's legal name, registered address, IČO, tax identification number if applicable, VAT status, client name and address, invoice number, issue date, taxable-supply or service date where relevant, description of services, quantity or period, currency, amount, VAT rate or reverse-charge wording if applicable, due date, and payment details.
+A Czech freelancer's invoice should usually include the freelancer's legal name, registered address, IČO, tax identification number (DIČ) if applicable, VAT/DPH status, client name and address, invoice number, issue date, taxable-supply or service date where relevant, description of services, quantity or period, currency, amount, VAT rate or reverse-charge wording if applicable, due date, and payment details.

 VAT invoices must satisfy Czech and EU invoice rules.
 EU Commission invoicing guidance says invoices are required for most B2B supplies for VAT purposes, and Czech VAT practice commonly requires details such as supplier and customer identity, VAT IDs where relevant, invoice number, dates, tax base, VAT rate, VAT amount in CZK where applicable, and reverse-charge wording when used.